RodolfoFerro/mol_transform/README.md

 ```
 mol_transform.py -f C20.xyz -o C20_translated.xyz -t -0.47050 0.66520 1.79270
 ```
-**Observe** that we need to inverse the signs of each value of the position, since we want a translation negative to that position.
+**PLEASE OBSERVE** that we need to inverse the signs of each value of the position, since we want a translation negative to that position.
 Also, in this example we will create the file `C20_translated.xyz` with the translated positions.